Are you hearing conflicting information on whether a summer cut is essential for Doodles?

 Confused yet?
 You are not the only one.
 In this article, we will discuss whether short summer cuts are safe for Doodle coats, what length of hair makes the best happy medium for hot weather, and what lifestyle questions you should ask yourself when considering keeping your Doodle long over the summer.
 Let’s get into it!

 Be sure to follow along by watching the video below!

 Are Doodles Double-Coated?

 There seems to be this common myth that Doodles are double-coated, that their coats insulate them from both the heat and the cold, and that shaving will most definitely ruin their coat and ability to regulate their temperature forevermore.

 In case you don’t know, a double coat is where the dog has two distinctive layers in the coat – these are the top coat and the undercoat.
 The undercoat is the fur that sheds and is excellent at trapping air and insulating a dog, whereas the topcoat is made up of tougher guard hairs that don’t shed and protect a dog from the sun’s harmful rays and bug bites.

 Dogs with a double coat include those with wiry and harsh coats, such as Terriers, Huskies, German Shepherds, Golden Retrievers, and Collies.

-The primary reason that double coats are never to be shaved is because the undercoat grows back quicker than the topcoat, which can alter the coat for the rest of a dog’s life and strip him of his natural ability to protect himself.
+The primary reason that double coats are never to be shaved is because the undercoat grows back quicker than the topcoat, which can alter the coat for the rest of a dog’s life and strip them of their natural ability to protect themself.

 So…Does Any of This Apply to Doodles?